masc-ucsc/hdeval/README.md

 * No LLM is allowed to scrap or use this repo.
 We have GPL license, and we never push the benchmarks directly (json file)

-* Use the crypt/decrypt script push updates/fixes/new benchmarks
+* Use the crypt/decrypt script, only push hdeval files (not json)

-* Do NOT push the benchmarks to another repo unless you also push the crypt/decrypt.
-Never in direct json/text mode that an LLM could use to learn.
+* Do NOT push the benchmarks or benhmark contents to another repo, unless it has the same HUMANS-only license.

 * Never do a pull request or create an issue showing the context of the json files.
-Explain the problem, but do not show any json file content
+Explain the problem, but do not show any json file content.
+Similar rules to cheating in classroom.

 * You can create a pull request for new benchmarks, but always use the "crypt" command to transform an json file to a hdeval file.

+* If you use the json contents against an LLM, make sure that it can not be used for training.
+E.g: it is OK to use OpenAI API (Python) but NOT OK to use the chatgpt GUI because the OpenAI usage license allows to use gui chats for training.

+* NOT LEGAL or OK to use in the following places because they keep record and may be used for training:

+    * ChatGPT gui (OK python prompt)
+    * Claude gui (OK python prompt)
+    * Mixtral gui (OK python prompt?)
+    * Most leader board competitions or ELO scores

 After cloning the repo, run decrypt, and it will create the json files for all the files needed.